-- A sum of money which is unrestricted and allows the Trustees to direct the funds where they are needed most.
+- A sum of money that is unrestricted and allows the Foundation Trustees to direct the funds where they are needed most

-You might like to use our suggested wording and we would advise that you always discuss your plans with a solicitor to ensure that you are completely happy with the terms of your bequest.
+You might like to use our suggested wording.
+We would advise that you always discuss your plans with a solicitor to ensure that you are completely happy with the terms of your bequest.

-By informing us that you have left a bequest to Sydney Living Museums Foundation, we are delighted to invite you to join the Governors’ Circle.
-As a valued member, you are acknowledged with regular events, behind-the-scenes tours, deeper engagement with our work and other benefits.
+On informing us that you have left a bequest to the Sydney Living Museums Foundation, you will be invited to join the Governors’ Circle.
+As a valued member of this group, you enjoy regular special events, behind-the-scenes tours, a deeper engagement with our work and other benefits.

-With permission, we will recognise your bequest notification through our publications and website.
-However, privacy is always respected and if you would prefer to remain anonymous please inform us of your wishes.
+With your permission, we will recognise your bequest notification across our publications and website.
+However, privacy is always respected so please inform us if you prefer to remain anonymous.

 What are some examples of past legacies?